andreijiroh-dev/website/markdown/user-manual/resume.md

 ## The basics

-The resume itself is hosted on [Coda](https://coda.io/@ajhalili2006/readme/resume-2), but I'm working on making PDF versions of them behind the scenes.
+The resume itself is hosted on [my Coda profile doc-as-page](https://coda.io/@ajhalili2006/readme/resume-2), but I'm working on making PDF versions of them behind the scenes.
 You can also stalk me on [LinkedIn](https://linkedin.com/in/ajhalili2006) if you do.

 ## Need customized ones?

-Contact ~ajhalili2006 over chat or email, especially if you need his phone number and home address.
+[Contact ~ajhalili2006](../contact.md) over chat or email, especially if you need his phone number and home address.